pymanga/pyMANGA/web/content/en/docs/Sample_Model:_Exmouth_Gulf/model_results.md

 ---
-title: "The Model (Arbeitstitel)"
+title: "The Model"
-linkTitle: "The Model (Arbeitstitel)"
+linkTitle: "The Model"
 weight: 3
 description:
 ---